A village, a fortress perched on a limestone and sandstone spur in the heart of the Montefeltro area.

 The Medici Palace, built on behalf of the Republic of Florence for the governor of San Leo and Montefeltro, now houses the Museum of Sacred Art and the picture gallery.
 The museum offers artworks and furnishings from various churches from the 9th to the 18th century, while the gallery contains works by Guercino and Caravaggio, among others.

-Piazza Dante – the central square dedicated to Italy’s greatest poet – is the heart of the medieval village.
-The town hall, Palazzo Della Rovere, has an elegant façade; this is where the Sanctuary of La Verna was donated to St Francis as a gift in 1213.
+Piazza Dante is the heart of the medieval village, while the town hall, Palazzo Della Rovere is the place where the Sanctuary of La Verna was donated to St Francis as a gift in 1213.

 About a mile or so from the hamlet stands the monastery of St Igne, considered to have been founded by St Francis.
 It dates back to the 13th century, and its cloister contains a piece of the trunk of the oak under which the saint preached.